MuhammedBuyukkinaci/General-IT-Notes/DesigningMachineLearningSystems/README.md

 - Missing at random: Women tend not to share their ages with surveyors.
 - Missing completely at random: No pattern why the value is missing.

+4) There are 2 ways to deal with missing data.
+Regardless of the way, there is no perfect way to handle missing data.

+- Deletion

+- Imputation

+5) Scaling helps gradient boosting algorithms & logistic regression learn better generally.

+6) While sclaing, the minimum, maximum and median values are computed on training phase.
+Then, these precomputed values are used in inference.

+7) Discretization rarely helps model learn.
+It is also called as quantization or binning.
+This technique is generally more useful while training data is scarce.